Picnic images give you the chance to have fun and be creative. They can also be used for many different photo shoots.

 When choosing a location, make sure you have the right permits to take photos on the spot.
 Picnic spots are usually on private lands.
 But you shouldn’t take any risks.

-But you can also organise a picnic photoshoot in someone’s garden.
+But you can also organize a picnic photoshoot in someone’s garden.
 You can create the same atmosphere, and your clients don’t even need to leave their home.

 9. Pay Attention to the Background